Light curves of BSM-induced neutrino echoes in the optically-thin limit: Applications

 In this work, we focus on neutrino self-interactions mediated via a scalar or vector mediator.
 The effective Lagrangian for such interactions would be ${\mathcal L}\supset g_{\nu}\bar{\nu}\nu\phi$ and ${\mathcal L}\supset g_{\nu}\bar{\nu}(\gamma^\mu V_\mu)\nu$ for scalar and vector mediators, respectively.
 In the scalar mediator case, the squared matrix element for neutrino-neutrino scatterings is, \bea |\mathcal{M}|^{2}_{\nu\bar{\nu}\rightarrow\nu\bar{\nu}} &= &g_{\nu}^{4} \biggl[\frac{s^2}{(s-m_{ \phi}^{2})^{2} + \Gamma_{\phi}^{2} m_{\phi}^{2}}\biggr] \eea where $g_\nu$ is the coupling and $m_\phi$ is the mediator mass.
 Note that the Majorana case can be similarly treated by using $n_\nu=0.5n_{\nu+\bar{\nu}}$ \cite{Blum:2014ewa}.

-We first examine the $s$-channel interaction with a scalar mediator, in which the amplitude is spin independent.
+Here, examine the $s$-channel interaction with a scalar mediator, in which the amplitude is spin independent.
 This particular case includes a resonance interaction which occurs within the range of cosmic neutrino flux (see e.g., Refs.~\cite{Ioka:2014kca,Ng:2014pca,Ibe:2014pja,Araki:2014ona,Blum:2014ewa,Cherry:2014xra,DiFranzo:2015qea,Araki:2015mya,Shoemaker:2015qul,Kelly:2018tyg,Barenboim:2019tux}).
 For the $s$-channel interaction, we have

+In Fig.~\ref{fig:contour}, we showcase the expected time delay for neutrino self-interaction compared to the typical timescale for examples of transient astrophysical phenomena.
 Using Eq.~(\ref{eq:analy}), we present the temporal profile for the time-delay neutrino signal in the left panel of Fig.~\ref{fig:nunu-pt} for neutrino self-interaction.
 We show the profiles for both scalar and vector mediator $s$-channel interactions.
 The light curve for echoed neutrinos are presented in the right panel.
 The distribution around the peak of $tP(t)$ differs due to the mediator spin.
+We should note that in the neutrino self interaction also receives contributions from $t-$ and $u-$channels.
+The $t-$channel, in particular, has a different dependence on the scattering angle.
+Here, we focused on the $s-$channel cross section for illustration, specially since it involves a resonance.
+One can follow similar formalism for the $t$-channel.
+For additional details on $t-$channel cross section for neutrino self-interactions, see Ref.~\cite{Blum:2014ewa}.

 It is useful to give an estimate on the characteristic time delay, which is \cite{Murase:2019xqi}